 Thanks go to Mr George Wingfield for informing the project of this figure.
 Brent Knoll church in Somerset dates back to 11th century but the tower on which this carving resides dates from the 14th.
 The figure is most likely contemporary with this phase of building.
 The figure depicts a monster in an “acrobatic” pose with its feet held to its ears.
 A smaller monster head pokes out from its mouth and appears to be indulging in self fellatio with the shaft of the penis clearly entering its mouth.
 Definitely an unusual figure which predates the Alien movies by centuries but has a distinct similarity to the Xenopmorph’s projecting jaws.

-church also has a series of satirical bench end carvings depicting
+The church also has a series of satirical bench end carvings depicting clergy as foxes.

 Herringbone masonry is still visible in the church indicating that a stone structure was here in Saxon times.

 Fairly plain Romanesque arches survived a Victorian restoration the eastern arch holds some lightly incised zigzag decoration.The church has gone through a lot alteration during its lifetime with work ranging from the 11th and 12th centuries to the 19th century.

 was the parish church of Isaac Newton, who was also baptised here in 1643.
 It is also the burial place of both his parents.
 It lies less than a mile away from his family home of Woolsthorpe Manor.